 An excellent strategy to develop a design style is to consider your potential customers, what they enjoy and find objectionable, and then develop a style that combines their preferences with your branding style.
 Then maintain that design aesthetic across the entire brochure.
 This also holds for visuals.

 You shouldn’t just concentrate on making a nice-looking brochure.
 But make an effort to make a lasting impression.
 There are different approaches you can take depending on the type of brochure you’re developing to accomplish that.

 For instance, you can collaborate with a company to include a coupon code on your brochure or pamphlet.
 Encourage people to keep your flyer rather than just read and discard it.
 Or you may make your brochure interactive by including a quiz in the materials.
+And make sure to follow the latest quiz ideas and trends.
 On the reverse of the flyer, you might provide a list of practical daily tips.